LatticeQCD/AnalysisToolbox/docs/_sources/dataAnalysis/curveFitting.md.txt

 There are many ways to fit a curve.
 There are strategies that minimize $\chi^2/{\rm d.o.f.}$ for when you know the functional form ahead of time, splines for when you don't, and other methods.
-The AnalysisToolbox includes some routines that are helpful for this purpose.
+The LatticeToolbox includes some routines that are helpful for this purpose.

 ## $\chi^2$ minimization